ThisPersonCodesLots/mpv-personal-config/README.md

 demands of the video processing task you're performing.
 Higher values can result in increased utilization of system resources (CPU, GPU, and memory).
 So, you need to test and make sure your system can handle the load.

-1. buffered-frames: Specifies the number of frames to be buffered before being processed.
+1. `buffered-frames`: Specifies the number of frames to be buffered before being processed.
 This value is not required to be a multiple of 4.
 You can choose any positive integer that suits your needs and hardware.
 Remember that a larger buffer size might increase memory usage but potentially allows for smoother playback.
    For buffered-frames, the default value is typically around 4-8.
 This should be more than enough for most use cases.
    Increasing this value might help if you're experiencing stuttering or slower frame rates, but it will also consume more RAM.
 If you're not having any playback issues, leaving it at the default is generally recommended.

-2. concurrent-frames: This parameter sets the concurrency, or the number of frames being processed at the same time.
+2. `concurrent-frames`: This parameter sets the concurrency, or the number of frames being processed at the same time.
    Again, the value is not required to be a multiple of 4, but it should ideally not exceed the number of logical processors (cores) available on your computer, or it may not bring much extra performance and can even slow things down due to overheads of task switching.